 - Swallow (not too much) as you exhale through your nose.
 Note the finish (aftertaste) and length of time the flavors linger.
 Remember, you are tasting, not drinking.

 - Use the crackers.
-The crackers and bread are there to refresh your palate so each taste does not blend into the next.
-Don't eat the whole bowl; just take a bite between tastes so your palate is set up and ready for the next wine.
+The crackers and pieces of bread are there to refresh your palate so each wine does not blend into the next.
+Don't eat the whole bowl; just take a bite between wine tastes so your palate is set up and ready for the next wine.

 The samples are small, but they add up throughout the day.
 You don’t have to sample every wine; if you don’t like dry reds, skip them.
 However, this is a good place to experiment with a variety you may not usually buy.
 You might be surprised.
 Also, you don't have to finish a sample you don't like.
 If you try one that is not to your liking, pour it or spit it out and grab a cracker.
 (Again, spitting is good etiquette at a wine tasting.)
 Every tasting bar has a dump bucket for that reason; if you don’t see one, ask for it.

-Every wine is different, even from the same grape.
+Every wine at every winery is different, even wines made from the same grape.
 Just because you didn’t like the Chardonel at one stop doesn’t mean you won’t like the Chardonel at the next winery.
 That’s a good reason to taste – to compare.

 Contrary to popular belief, you do not have to rinse your glass between tastes.
 (Another myth dispelled.)
 Water will ruin the PH balance left in the glass and can negatively affect the next wine sample.
 The only time to rinse is is when switching from whites to reds to sweets – better yet, ask for a clean glass.

 A minor point, but a key one: don’t wear perfume or cologne to a wine event.
-It interferes with the tasting experience (for you and others around you) and can cause confusion when trying to pick up the various aromas of the wine – half of your sense of taste is controlled by smell.
+It interferes with the tasting experience (for you and others around you) and can cause confusion when trying to pick up the various aromas of the wine – remember, your sense of taste is often controlled by smell.

 Drink water.
 A good rule of thumb is one 12oz bottle of water per winery.
 Wine (and beer for that matter) is dehydrating.
 Water keeps your fluid level up and keeps you from becoming dehydrated and more intoxicated by the wine.

 Don't visit too many wineries in a single day; after a while, your palate won’t be able to tell the difference.
 Four or five should be the limit.
 Take your time.
 Wine tasting is more than just the wine; it’s the atmosphere, the conservation and the camaraderie.
 Rushing because you want to visit a lot of wineries in one day takes away from the experience and adds to your alcohol level.
-Besides, there are probably other attractions you want to visit between vineyards.
+Besides, there are probably other attractions you want to visit between vineyards; a zipline for example.